 What I Learned and Advice to Potential Sellers

 As I mentioned before, I viewed the entire process of selling this business as a learning experience.
-I’m 32 and I feel like there’ll be at least a couple of more exits in my life.
-I think this experience will be invaluable starting and selling any future businesses.
-Here are few points of advice I can give to anybody considering selling their company:
+I'm 32 and I feel like there'll be at least a couple of more exits in my life.
+I think this experience will be invaluable for starting and selling any future businesses.
+Here are a few points of advice I can give to anybody considering selling their company: